clicktechnology/pyPAYE/README.md

-# paye-calculator
+# pyPAYE - A PAYE and NI Caluclator class for Python.
-A Python class which calculates PAYE, National Insurance (N.I.), Employer's N.I. and Student Loan Repayment Deductions for the U.K. tax system for 2016-2017.
+A Python class which calculates PAYE, National Insurance (N.I.), Employer's N.I. and Student Loan Repayment Deductions for the U.K. tax system for 2016-2017, 2017-2018 and 2018-2019.

 # Installation

 You can download the class by either..

-(a) Clicking the 'Clone or download' button above, top right at https://github.com/farterland/paye-calculator and downloading the package to a directory of your choice.
+(a) Clicking the 'Clone or download' button above, top right at https://github.com/clicktechnology/pyPAYE.git and downloading the package to a directory of your choice.

 or